Privatehive/asdcplib/README.conan.md

 Optionally you can disable some libasdcp features.
 You can list them by running `$ conan inspect .` and observing the `options` entry.

-To apply them provide them to the connan call:
+To apply them provide them to the conan call:
 ```bash
 $ cmake -o encryption_support=False -o xml_support=False -o jxs_support=False . --build missing
 ```